 Cedar Grove is a somewhat ethnically-diverse town.
 The people who call Cedar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Grove residents report their race to be White, followed by Asian.
 Important ancestries of people in Cedar Grove include Irish, German, Polish, and English.

 The most common language spoken in Cedar Grove is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.